 In fact, very few optics companies engineer and build their riflescopes in-house these days.
 And while Vortex doesn’t make their products, they do have the expertise and are able to tell optics manufacturers exactly what they want.
 All of Vortex’s custom designed scopes are made according to their specifications.

-The question of who makes vortex binoculars and rifle scopes has one simple answer.
+The question of who makes vortex binoculars, spotting scopes and rifle scopes has one simple answer.
 Vortex does.
 And, Vortex is in Barneveld, Wisconsin.

 Does It Matter Where Vortex Optics Are Made?

 This is a controversial topic that has elicited many divided opinions.
 On one hand, you have companies that sell whatever they can outsource overseas and assemble cheaply.
 Such brands sometimes compromise on the quality of their scopes on the premise that they’re giving buyers lower prices.
 With most cheap riflescopes being made in Asia, this has led many scope buyers into thinking that the vast majority of Asian-made products are of poor quality, which is not entirely true.

 On the other hand, there are optics companies like Vortex that do the engineering in-house and then demand manufacturers build what they want.